nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Listing all sessions: `session /list`
 Displays all existing sessions so that you can have an overview of previously created sessions.
-However, deleted sessions will not be listed.
+However, deleted sessions are not listed.

 > Format: `session /list`